AdobeDocs/platform-learn.en/help/platform/destinations/target/use-rtcdp-profile-attributes-in-target.md

 # Use Real-time CDP profile attributes in Adobe Target

 Learn how to use Adobe Real-Time Customer Data Platform profile attributes in Adobe Target to deliver personalized experiences on your website and mobile apps.
+For more information, see [the documentation](https://experienceleague.adobe.com/docs/target/using/integrate/integrating-with-rtcdp.html).

 >[!VIDEO](https://video.tv.adobe.com/v/3419318/?learn=on)